Home

 The 1916 and the 1918/7-S overdate are on everyone's list of blue chippers.
 The 1923-S and 1927-S might surprise a few people.
 The 1923-S has a long record of substantive value growth and deserves to be listed here, while the 1927-S may be a sleeper just beginning to arise from its slumber.

 These key date Standing Liberty Quarters can often be found at online coin auctions on eBay.
 Because these coins have long been so popular with collectors, many swindlers, past and present, have attempted to capitalize on this fact.
 Do not buy these rare coins, or any rare coins for that matter, unless they've been certified by one of the grading services trusted most by knowledgeable collectors: PCGS, NGC, ANACS, or ICG.
 There are other grading services, but too many of them have less stringent standards.
 Legions of inexperienced collectors have been burned because of them, so it is safer to stay away.
-You can also trust highly reputable dealers, such as Jakes Marketplace, to treat collectors fairly, whether their coins are certified or not.

 The left hand side of each "Sales Box" is value trend data over a very long period of time for the date headlined, in G-4 condition.
 The percent annual increase is computed for comparative purposes.
 If no coin shows up on the right hand side, this means at the moment, no example of the date is for sale on eBay.
 Check back later.
 The coin pictured for sale in the right hand side (if any) is not necessarily an example in G-4 condition.